jendrikseipp/vulture/README.rst

 **Preparing whitelists**

-In a whitelist we simulate the usage of variables, attributes, etc.
-For example, for the program above, a whitelist could look as follows:
+In a whitelist we simulate the usage of variables, attributes, etc. For the program above, a whitelist could look as follows:

 .. code:: python

     # whitelist_dead_code.py
     from dead_code import Greeter
     Greeter.greet

+Alternatively, you can pass ``--make-whitelist`` to Vulture and obtain an automatically generated whitelist.

 Passing both the original program and the whitelist to Vulture ::